-Lesson Title: Figurative Language Review: Idioms, Phrasal Verbs, Theme: Reading and Writing Collocations, Irony Lesson Number: L4-L027 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Review idioms, phrasal verbs, collocations and irony and demonstrate understanding of their function in a text.
-Use context clues and inferences to determine the meaning of unknown figurative language in a text.
-Demonstrate understanding of figurative language by explaining examples in their own words. idioms and ph board (see end Write the figuration xample collocations, trasal verbs on the of lesson). ve language passage ee end of lesson).
+Lesson Title: Figurative Language Review: Idioms, Phrasal Verbs, Collocations, Irony Theme: Reading and Writing Lesson Number: L4-L027 Class: SSS 4 Time: 40 minutes By the end of the lesson, pupils will be able to: 1.
+Review idioms, phrasal verbs, collocations and irony and demonstrate understanding of their function in a text.
+2. Use context clues and inferences to determine the meaning of unknown figurative language in a text.
+3. Demonstrate understanding of figurative language by explaining examples in their own words.
+4. Answer questions on a text. idioms and ph board (see end 2.
+Write the figurati xample collocations, rasal verbs on the